pivotal-jack-moon/gpfarmer/README.md

 saving time.

 # Where is GPFarmer from and how is it changed?
 GPFarmer has been developing based on gpdb-ansible project - https://github.com/andreasscherbaum/gpdb-ansible.
+Andreas!
+Thanks for sharing it.
 Since it only provide install GPDB on a single host GPFarmer support multiple hosts and many extensions to deploy them and support two binary type, rpm and bin..